ViktorHaag/old-huron-archive/content/posts/underpinning-factions-in-traveller.rst

 the result to help interpret the outcome of the test at hand.

-For the most part, the idea of factions here is  merely a way to formally describe a portion of the campaign setting, as one might do worlds, starships, animals, patrons, and so on.
+For the most part, the idea of factions here is  merely a way to formally describe a portion of the campaign setting, as one might do worlds, star ships, animals, patrons, and so on.